Local Latent Space Bayesian Optimization over Structured Inputs: Introduction

 These challenging optimization problems have motivated a large amount of very recent interest in methods that perform \emph{Bayesian optimization (BO) over latent spaces}.
 Using drug design as a running example, a deep auto-encoder (DAE) is first trained on a large set of unsupervised molecules.
 Bayesian optimization is then run as normal in the continuous latent space of the autoencoder to produce candidate latent codes.
 These candidate latent codes are then decoded back to molecules, and the objective function is evaluated.
 Bayesian optimization then proceeds as normal, with the surrogate model trained on a dataset of latent codes and their resulting objective values after decoding.

 Rapid progress has been made in this emerging topic.
 In large part, this has been to improve the DAE model.
 The early work of \citet{kusner2017grammar} and \citet{JTVAE} investigated domain specific autoencoder architectures that much more reliably produced valid molecules.
-The latest work of \citet{Weighted_Retraining} and \citet{Huawei} investigate methods to inject supervised signal from objective function evaluations into the latent space, enabling better surrogate modeling.\footnote{For the interested reader see these recent surveys for more details \citep{ozturk2020exploring,coley2020autonomous}.} However, the \emph{optimization} component of latent space Bayesian optimization remains under-explored: indeed, it is common practice to directly apply standard Bayesian optimization with expected improvement once a latent space has been constructed (all of the above cited methods do this).
+The latest work of \citet{Weighted_Retraining} and \citet{Huawei} investigate methods to inject supervised signal from objective function evaluations into the latent space, enabling better surrogate modeling.
+However, the \emph{optimization} component of latent space Bayesian optimization remains under-explored: indeed, it is common practice to directly apply standard Bayesian optimization with expected improvement once a latent space has been constructed (all of the above cited methods do this).
 We conjecture that, despite the ability of a deep encoder to dramatically simplify a structured input space, optimization remains challenging due to the high-dimensionality of the extracted latent space.

-In this paper, we propose to jointly co-design the latent space model and a local Bayesian optimization strategy to produce a method for structured optimization.
+In this paper, we propose to jointly co-design the latent space model and a local Bayesian optimization strategy.
 Concretely, we make the following contributions: